Do You Qualify to be a Surrogate?

 Live in a clean and healthy home environment

 Surrogates must also live in a well-maintained home.
-That means a non-smoking, drug-free environment that is lean and well-cared for.
+That means a non-smoking, drug-free environment that is clean and well-cared for.

 A stable relationship or support network